amandamata/amandamata.github.io.dev/content/en/post/curly-brace.md

 tags: ["vscode","dotnet"]
 ---

-This pass week I wake up early every day trying to do only one thing: make Visual Studio Code insert a new line before a curly bracket, braces {}.
+This past week, I dedicated my mornings to a single goal: configuring Visual Studio Code to automatically insert a new line before braces {}.

-I have this:
+How it was:
 ```shell
 if (true){
   // do something
 }
 ```

-and I want to format it like this:
+How I wanted it to be:
 ```shell
 if (true)
 {